pnp/powershell/documentation/Clear-PnPMicrosoft365GroupMember.md

 ## PARAMETERS

 ### -Identity
-The Identity of the Microsoft 365 Group to remove all owners from
+The Identity of the Microsoft 365 Group to remove all members from

 ```yaml
 Type: Microsoft365GroupPipeBind